flashlab/motion-live-photo/README.md

 1. Recognition and preview motion photo series jpg files (google/xiaomi/oppo..).
 2. Convert or Reduce media (pixel, cut, crop, rotate, mute..) by ffmpeg wasm (single/multithread) with parameters adjustable, build-in compare slider enable change visualization of images.
 3. Take snapshot of video as static image of motion photo and custom presentation timestamp.
-4. Recreate motion photo jpg file from above with ability to custom XMP meta (experimental).
+4. Recreate motion photo jpg file from above with ability to custom XMP meta (experimental, oppo/xiaomi full-support).
 4. Download / Upload with flexible API of all above, and fetch transformed image from cloud API (e.g. cloudflare image).
 CORS supported by GM userscript (see [CORS Support Guide](#CORS-Support-Guide)).
 5. Realtime logs with time stamps.
 6. Save configs locally and load from clipboard.